telerik/kendo-ui-core/docs/framework/datasource/crud.md

 ### Remote CRUD Operations in ASP.NET MVC

-To see the example on remote CRUD operations in ASP.NET MVC, refer to [this GutHub page](https://github.com/telerik/kendo-examples-asp-net).
+To see the example on remote CRUD operations in ASP.NET MVC, refer to [this GitHub page](https://github.com/telerik/kendo-examples-asp-net).

-### Sample CRUD Application on Mobile
+### OpenEdge Integration Using JSDO

-To run a sample mobile application, which uses the Kendo UI DataSource component to list and update records from an employee table, refer to this [this GutHub page](https://github.com/CloudDataObject/sample-crud-app).
+To run a sample mobile application, which uses the Kendo UI DataSource component to list and update records from an employee table, refer to [this GitHub page](https://github.com/CloudDataObject/sample-crud-app).

 ## See Also